qikcik/qikcikBlog/content/quickNotes/writingHttpServerAndBlogInCAndLua.md

 # Writing HTTPserver and blog in C and LUA

 First I wanted to say Hi, as it is my first post in my blog!\
-After countless hours spent with my friends Qiu i decided that this is finally the time to start writing my own blog.
+After countless hours spent with my friend Qiu.
+I decided that this is finally the time to start writing my own blog.
-Of course, I could use WordPress or any other "blog engine", but then where would the funniest part been?
+Of course, I could use WordPress or any other "blog engine", but then... where would the funniest part be?

-Without further thinking i founded my old small project of simple single threaded http server - assuming that I can ~200 lines of code call http server. let me describe some part of it:
+Without further thinking I founded my old small project of simple single threaded http server - assuming that I can ~200 lines of code call http server.
+It needed a little bit of tweaking.
+Let me briefly describe some part of it:

 ## Implementation
-code below was must have for me to somehow survive using string operation in C (later I will delegate as much as possible of string operation to LUA):
+code below was must have for me to keep my mental sanity, when using string operation in C (later I will delegate as much as possible of string operation to LUA):
 ```c
 //file: OwnedStr.h
 struct OwnedStr {